Flat-tail horned lizard: Camouflage techniques

 The flat-tail horned lizard has evolved elaborate camouflage measures to eliminate shadow.
-Their bodies are flattened, with the sides thinning to an edge; the animals habitually press their bodies to the ground; and their sides are fringed with white scales which effectively hide and disrupt any remaining areas of shadow there may be under the edge of the body.
+Its body is flattened, with the sides thinning to an edge; the animal habitually presses its body to the ground; and its sides are fringed with white scales which effectively hide and disrupt any remaining areas of shadow there may be under the edge of the body.

-Different populations of the species match their local backgrounds using a combination of colour-creating cells in their back scales.
+Different populations of the species match their local backgrounds using a combination of color-creating cells in the dorsal scales.
 These cells include black melanophores and red chromatophores in an upper layer, scattered over a layer of white reflective iridophores, enabling the flat-tail horned lizard to match the local soil or rock.
 So for example the Algondones Dunes population of San Luis, Sonora is generally redder than the population on the whiter Thousand Palms dunes of California.
 In addition, the dark midline helps to disrupt the outline of the lizard, resembling the thin shadows of plant stems in its windswept sand habitat.